Estimated Reading Time: 11 minutes

 Is there 24-hour coverage?
 Will my home have an emergency call system?

-What care packages are available and how much do they cost?
+What elderly care packages are available and how much do they cost?

 Does this retirement village offer any on-site services for residents who require additional support?